singh-man/books/crackingTheCoding/18_advancedTopics.md

 #563.
 16.14	Have you tried using a hash table?
 #564.
 16.21	If you swap two values, a and  b, then the  sum  of A becomes sumA   -  a  +   band the
 		sum  of B becomes sumB   -  b   +  a.
 These sums need to be equal.
 #565.
-17.24	If you can precompute the  sum  from the  top left corner to each cell, you can use this to compute the sum of an arbitrary submatrix in 0( 1) time.
+17.24	If you can precompute the  sum  from the  top left corner to each cell, you can use this to compute the sum of an arbitrary submatrix in O( 1) time.
 Picture a particular submatrix.
 		The  full, precomputed sum  will include this  submatrix, an  array immediately above it (C), and  array to the  left (B), and  an area to the  top and  left (A).
-How can you compute the  sum of just D? xl        x2
+How can you compute the  sum of just D? x1        x2